Best Cases for Samsung Galaxy Tab S3

 MoKo Galaxy Tab S3 Slim Folding Cover Case

 MoKo's lightweight case for the Galaxy Tab S3 features a premium PU leather exterior that keeps your tablet protected from drops and scuffs, while the interior is lined with soft microfiber material to keep your screen scratch-free.
 Like most folio cases, you're able to fold the front cover into a viewing stand with multiple angles.
-The front cover closes with magnets in the corners that allow you to wake your Tab S3 when the front cover is opened, but it won't interfere with the S-Pen.
-The S-Pen also gets some attention itself, with MoKo including a stylus loop to ensure your S-Pen stays with your tablet.
+The front cover closes with magnets in the corners that allow you to wake your Tab S3 when the front cover is opened, but it won't interfere with the S Pen.
+The S Pen also gets some attention itself, with MoKo including a stylus loop to ensure your S-Pen stays with your tablet.

 All buttons and ports are left exposed so that there won't be any fit issues with your accessories, and there's also a convenient hand strap for one-handed use.

-You can get this case in classic single color options or choose from more stylish designs — the choice is yours!
+You can get this case in classic single color options or choose from more stylish designs — the choice is yours — for around $11.

 SUPCASE Unicorn Beetle Pro Series Case